USEPA/AMET/docs/AMET_Users_Guide_v15.md

 This C-shell script for surface meteorology will create an empty project tables in the AMET
 database: wrfExample_wrf_surface.
 It is important to understand that if users specify a database via AMET_DATABASE that is not present on the MySQL server, a new database will automatically be created.
-The wrfExample_wrf_surface table contains the matches between the model outputs andÂ surface observations.
+The wrfExample_wrf_surface table contains the matched pairs of model outputs and surface observations.
 After creating the table, the script then excutes the matching process.
-This process consists of retreiving data from the MADIS web site for the model's temporal period, unzipping the downloaded data, finding the geographic location of each observation site on the model grid and interpolating to those locations, populating the appropriate table with the model-obs pairs for each variable, and optionally rezipping the data for compressed storage.
-Finally, the script updates the project_log with summary information for the wrfExample project.
+This process consists of retreiving data from the MADIS web site for the model's temporal period, unzipping the downloaded data, finding the geographic location of each observation site on the model grid and interpolating to those locations, populating the appropriate table with the model-obs pairs for each variable.
+Finally, the script updates the project_log with summary information for the wrfExample project like project creation date, last matching execution, period of record and description of project.

 ```
-./matching_bsrn.csh >& log.populate.bsrn
+./matching_radiation.csh >& log.populate.radiation
 ```
 This C-shell script is executed the same as the surface script above.
-It is used to compare the model with Baseline Surface Radiation Network (BSRN) shortwave radiation measurements.
-The model-observation pairs are put in the wrfExample_wrf_surface table if already created.
-If not, that table is generated and the script will automatically download the BSRN observations from the FTP site (BSRN_SERVER) in the matching_bsrn.csh script.
-Users should contact the BSRN organization and request a access, which will follow with a login and password that should be specified (BSRN_LOGIN and BSRN_PASS).
-These files are monthly text files with 1 minute data.
+It is used to compare the model with Baseline Surface Radiation Network (BSRN) or SURFRAD shortwave radiation measurements.
+The setting RADIATION_DSET should be set to bsrn or surfrad.
+BSRN has a lag period of months to a year for data curation, but SURFRAD is real-time.
+BSRN is global and SURFRAD is US only.
+When executed, the model-observation pairs are inserted in the wrfExample_wrf_surface table.
+The script will automatically download the BSRN or SURFRAD observations from the FTP site (RAD_SERVER) in the matching_radiation.csh script.
+Users should contact the BSRN organization and request a access, which will follow with a login and password that should be specified (RAD_LOGIN and RAD_PASS).
+SURFRAD uses anonymous FTP + a users email for their internal tracking.
+BSRN files are monthly text files with 1 minute data.
 It takes a few minutes of processing to read these file, but after, the script runs very fast.
 This is a new option in AMETv1.4.
+AMETv1.5 adds the SURFRAD capability.
+These data are hourly like MADIS and seperate files for each site, but autoFTP coordinates this more complex retrieval so this option is advised.

 ```
 ./matching_raob.csh >& log.populate.raob